Real Forms of Holomorphic Hamiltonian Systems: Background and outline

-If a holomorphic Hamiltonian systems admits some symmetry it is natural to ask how this symmetry might manifest on a real form.
+If a holomorphic Hamiltonian systems admits some symmetry, it is natural to ask how this symmetry might manifest on a real form.
 A more precise formulation of this question is to ask how the complex and real symplectic reduced spaces might be related.
-We choose to address this in terms of Poisson reduction, which in turn requires us to generalise holomorphic symplectic geometry to the setting of holomorphic Poisson geometry (see \cite{algebroid} and the references therein).

-For when the symmetry of the holomorphic symplectic manifold is in a certain sense compatible with respect to a real form, we show the extent to which a reduced space of the real form can itself be considered a real form of a complex reduced space.
-Our notion of compatibility in the presence of a real structure is identical to the work \cite{Oshea} and has much in common with \cite{equivariant}.
+We choose to address this in terms of Poisson reduction.
+For when the symmetry of the holomorphic symplectic manifold is in a certain sense compatible with respect to a real form, we show the extent to which the Poisson reduced space for the real form can itself be considered a real form of the holomorphic Poisson reduced space.

-To demonstrate these results we introduce a guiding example which finds use throughout the paper: the example of the complex 2-sphere \(\CS^2\), by which we mean the affine variety

-in \(\C^3\).
-This is the complexification of the ordinary real sphere, and as such, is an example of a holomorphic symplectic manifold.
-We exhibit this complex sphere as a holomorphic symplectic reduced space for an action of \(\C\) on \(\C^4\).
-Certain subspaces \(\R^4\subset \C^4\) are compatible real-symplectic forms with respect to this group action, and hence, descend to give examples of real-symplectic forms on \(\CS^2\).
+To demonstrate these results, we introduce a guiding example which finds use throughout the paper: the example of a particular coadjoint orbit ${\rm Orb}(\zeta)$ in $\mathfrak{gl}_n\C^*$.
+Geometrically, this orbit is the complex symmetric space $\D_\C$ of decompositions of $\C^n$ into two complementary subspaces.
+Using a dual pair construction, we exhibit this orbit as a reduced space for an action of ${\rm GL}_m\C$ on $T^*_{1,0}\Hom(\C^m,\C^n)$.
+We then find various real forms inside $T^*_{1,0}\Hom(\C^m,\C^n)$ which are compatible with respect to the group action, and hence, descend to real-symplectic forms on $\D_{\C}$.
+These turn out to be related to the real ${\rm GL}_n\R$, unitary ${\rm U}(l,n-l)$, and quaternionic ${\rm GL}_{n/2}\Q$ real forms of ${\rm GL}_n\C$.

-\subsubsection{3.~Branes}
+\subsection{Branes}

 A hyperk\"{a}hler manifold defines a holomorphic symplectic form for each choice of complex structure.
-Naturally this provides us with a stock of examples of holomorphic symplectic manifolds.
+Naturally, this provides us with a stock of examples of holomorphic symplectic manifolds.
 In addition to this, complex-Lagrangian submanifolds taken with respect to one complex structure give real- and imaginary-symplectic forms with respect to two other complex structures, respectively.
 This gives us a nice trick to generate examples of real- and imaginary-symplectic forms.
-We adopt the terminology taken from ideas in string theory and refer to such submanifolds as branes.
+We adopt the terminology taken from ideas in string theory and refer to such submanifolds as branes \cite{witten2, witten1}.